ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Change the default root folder {id="default-folder"}

 By default, Ktor calculates a path for serving static files from a current working directory.
-If static files of your application is stored inside a specific folder, you can set it as a default root folder from where the content is served using the `staticRootFolder` property.
+If static files of your application are stored inside a specific folder, you can set it as a default root folder from where the content is served using the `staticRootFolder` property.
 For the `files` folder in the project root, the configuration looks as follows:

 ```kotlin